mdeslaur/fm1608-to-5101/README.md

 A 74HCT00 ic is required to handle the 5101's dual chip enable lines.

-This design has not been tested yet, but will be soon.
+This design has been tested in a Defender, and appears to work well.

 Gerbers, BOM, and other files to get the boards fabricated by JLCPCB are located in the production directory.